1. Take the first step

 6. Get a free consultation

 In order to help you decide if a therapist is a good fit, it’s common for therapists to offer a brief complimentary consultation.
-This consultation may be held in-person, by video, or over the phone.
-This initial interaction will give you an opportunity to ask any questions you may have about the therapist, the practice if they are a part of one, and treatment specialities.
+This consultation may be held in person, by video, or over the phone.
+This initial interaction will give you an opportunity to ask any questions you may have about the therapist, the practice if they are a part of one, and treatment specialties.
 Come prepared with specific questions to ask before you commit.
-Also assess how you feel with them.
+Also, assess how you feel with them.
 Do they make you comfortable?
 Do you think you can open up and be honest with them?
 Do they seem judgmental?
 Do they communicate clearly, give good answers, and maintain control of the consult?
 A good fit is crucial to successful outcomes.

 7. Ask logistical questions

 Not only should the therapist meet professional standards, but they also need to fit in with your life.
 Be sure to ask important logistical questions, too.
 Does the counselor have availability when you do?
 Are they accessible by phone, email, or video?
 Are they in a convenient location for you?
 How do they accept payment?
 What is their cancellation policy?
 If it’s not easy for you to get to therapy, chances are you won’t keep going.

 Do your marriage troubles stem from infidelity?
 Are you having communication issues and an increase in conflict?
 Are you looking for discernment counseling to determine if separation or divorce is an option?
 Is there a general sense of disconnection in your marriage and you’re not really sure why?
 A good marriage counselor should tailor your therapy based on your particular needs as a couple.
 It’s often helpful if a marriage counselor has familiarity with a variety of approaches as couples are not a one-size-fits-all plan.